Where do you get your fabrics?

 Canada – Funky Monkey Fabrics

 What sewing machine do you use?
 Any recommendations?

-I currently use a Husqvarna Viking Emerald 116 🙂 I’ve been using it for over 6 years now and I still love it.
-It’s a mechanical machine that only does the basics, but it does them well.
+I currently use a Husqvarna Viking Emerald 116.
+I’ve had it for over 10 years now and it still works very well despite what I put it through!
+It’s a mechanical machine that only does the basics, but it does them very well.

 As far as where others should start, I do think others would be successful with a Viking brand machine, but I realize they are a little more expensive.
 My machine ran about $400 at the time.
 If you’re looking for something cheaper, the Brother brand has been gaining traction as a quality budget brand as of late.
 Though if you can manage to go to a dealer to try one for yourself, you’ll have a much better time.